TitoMoi/servihelper/README.md

 # Introduction

-Servihelper is an executable app built with web technology that runs on the machine _(Windows, Mac or Linux)_
+Servihelper is an app that runs on the machine 🖥️ _(Windows, Mac or Linux)_

-Doesnt work with Android or Ipad
+Does not work on mobile phone 📱 or tablet.

-The program is free. 💵
+The program is free. 🙅‍♂️💵

 Your data is managed internally on the local device with .json and .gz files, so it never goes to the internet.

 Its purpose is for help the Jehovah's witnesses to:

-- Create and manage all kind of assignments _(Also public speech assignments)_
+- Create and manage all kind of assignments _(Also public speech assignments)_ 📄
-- Territory creation and distribution.
+- Territory creation and distribution. 🗺️

 And also:

 - Provide a free cost for the user _(you)_ and a free cost for the developer _(me)_
-- Provide a very friendly user interface.
+- ✨ Provide a very friendly user interface ✨

+Servihelper will not automate everything over time.

 ## Download links